 \section{Summary}

 In this work, we analyzed the contributions for the kaon pair originating from the intermediate state $\rho(770)$ for the three-body decays $B\to D K\bar{K}$ in the PQCD approach.
-By the numerical evaluations and the phenomenological analyses, we found the following points: \begin{itemize} \item[(i)] The decay mode of $B \to D \rho(770)^0$ with the intermediate state $\rho(770)^0$ decays into $K^0\bar{K}^0$ has the same branching fraction of its corresponding mode with the subprocess $\rho(770)^0 \to K^+K^-$.
+By the numerical evaluations and the phenomenological analyses, we found the following points: \begin{itemize} \item[(i)] The decay mode of $B \to D \rho(770)^0$ with the intermediate-state $\rho(770)^0$ decays into $K^0\bar{K}^0$ has the same branching fraction as the corresponding mode with the subprocess $\rho(770)^0 \to K^+K^-$.